 As I answered those questions, it hit me: I'm trying to better.
 I'm terrible at it, I feel like, but that is what the Atonement is for.
 Heavenly Father and Jesus Christ know we are not perfect, and they know we will never be perfect in this life.
 But we succeed when we try.
 When we try to change and put forth an effort to be better, then the Lord can take over and do the rest.
 We have to keep trying OUR hardest, but in the end it all comes down to the Lord.
 He is the only one who can truly change us 100%.
 I still have so much changing and improving to go both on the mission and in life, but I'm getting there.

 President Dieter F. Uchtdorf's talk "Forget Me Not" has been my focus this last week.
 The first "Forget Me Not" point is "Forget Not To Be Patient With Yourself."
-He said, "I want to tell you something that hope you will take in the right way: God is fully aware that youand are not perfect.
+He said, "I want to tell you something that I hope you will take in the right way: God is fully aware that youand I are not perfect.

 Let me add: God is also fully aware that the people you think are perfect are not.

 And yet we spend so much time and energy comparing ourselves to others—usually comparing our weaknesses to their strengths.
 Thisdrives us to create expectations for ourselves that are impossible to meet.
-As result, we never celebrate our good efforts because theyseem to be less than what someone else does.
+As a result, we never celebrate our good efforts because theyseem to be less than what someone else does.

 Everyone has strengths and weaknesses.